uswitch/kube-sqs-autoscaler/README.md

 ### Usage guide
     ./kube-sqs-autoscaler:
     -active
     true/false - whether autoscaling is active for this deployment.
-Containers with active=false will terminate with success status (default true)
+Containers with active=false will not monitor queues -aws-region string
-    -aws-region string
     Your AWS region
     -kubernetes-deployment string